War hero who bombarded Karachi port in 1971 no more | Law-Order

 - India

-Chennai, Aug 9 (PTI): Commodore Kasargod Patnashetti Gopal Rao, a 1971 war hero and recipient of the Mahavir Chakra, breathed his last here on Monday, said sources in the defence.
+Commodore Kasargod Patnashetti Gopal Rao, a 1971 war hero and recipient of Mahavir Chakra, the second highest military decoration of the nation, breathed his last here on Monday.

-The sources earlier said he died on Sunday but later clarified that the death occurred today.

-The naval veteran died of age-related illness and is survived by two daughters and a son.
+The 94-year-old naval veteran died of age-related illness and is survived by wife, two daughters and a son.

+Rear Admiral Puneet Chadha, Flag Officer Commanding Tamil Nadu and Puducherry Naval Area, laid a wreath on the mortal remains of Rao on behalf of the Chief of the Naval Staff.

+Rao was cremated with the military honours by the Navy at the Besant Nagar Crematorium here, a PIB (Defence Wing) press release here said.

 He played a key role in the war with Pakistan to liberate East Pakistan that is now Bangladesh.

+During the war, he was appointed as Commanding Officer of INS Kiltan and on the night of December 4-5, ''Rao led his Task Group to invade deep into enemy waters and bombarded the Karachi Port setting fire to oil and other installations in the harbour,'' the release said.

+''It is to mark this operational victory that the Navy celebrates Navy Day on December 4.
+In this Operation, Commander Kasargod Patnashetti Gopal Rao displayed conspicuous gallantry and outstanding leadership in the best traditions of the Navy and was awarded Maha Vir Chakra,'' it said.

-Rao led a small task group of the Western Fleet and launched an offensive off the coast of Karachi as part of Operation Cactus Lily.
+He led a small task group of the Western Fleet and launched the offensive off the coast of Karachi as part of Operation Cactus Lily.

-Notwithstanding the threat of air, surface and submarine attack, he led the group into enemy waters on the night of December 4, 1971.

 Despite the gunfire from the enemy posing a grave risk to Indian ships and personnel, Commander Rao pressed on and sunk two destroyers and a minesweeper.